 This is where we keep you informed about all the latest mortgage industry developments.

-This time we'd like to share with you just WHY mortgage brokers charge fees.
+This time we'd like to share with you just why mortgage brokers choose to charge fees for their expertise.

 Firstly, what is ‘free’ advice?
-Are we talking about initial discussions when the adviser gives several hours of their working day (sometimes with little notice) to run through different permutations to establish whether their plans are viable?
+Are we talking about initial discussions when the adviser gives several hours of their working day to run through different permutations to establish whether their plans are viable?

 During the ‘housing boom’ I used to deal with mortgage brokers every day as part of my role with a high street bank.
-I was an adviser, but also a mortgage underwriter.
+I was an adviser, but also an underwriter.

 Not a thing – potentially for three, or six months of work.
-Imagine that, your employer not paying you!
+Imagine that!

-Since the recession began in 2008 the mortgage market has gone through, continued, unprecedented change.
-Increased regulation, supervision and restrictions on lending have changed the market completely, with many borrowers not even realising – yet.
+Since the recession in 2008 the mortgage market has gone through, continued, unprecedented change.
+Increased regulation, supervision and restrictions on lending have changed the market completely, with many borrowers not even realising – until they engage with an adviser.

 For mortgage brokers, what does that mean?
 More work required on behalf of the lender in order to satisfy the regulator’s increased requirements, and greater amounts of research required before a recommendation can be provided and an application submitted then managed to completion.